gokulpulikkal/WeatherNow-tvOS-/README.md

 ## 🧐 About

 WeatherNow is a tvOS weather app that displays the current weather for a selected city.
-It was create only for study purposes.
-The same App you can find in Roku platform aswell.
+It was created only for study purposes.
+The same App you can find in Roku platform aswell feel free to check that repo also.

 ## 🏁 Getting Started